JamesTsay-12/blog-site/_posts/2025-07-16-Investing-in-an-uncertain-world.md

 It’s not about trying to call the bottom—it’s about being prepared to act when quality meets value.

 For those with a long-term horizon, this can be a thoughtful way to lean into volatility rather than avoid it entirely.
+It is important to note that this strategy is higher risk and requires research and time investment.

 <details>
 <summary>📎 Supplemental: Should You Just Stick with the Bogleheads Strategy?</summary>